xkw168/Bluetooth-serial-assisstant/README.md

 # Bluetooth_serial_assistant
 ## development environment
-1.Android Studio
+1. Android Studio
-2.**real device**(Attention: VM doesn't have blutooth)
+2. **real device**(Attention: VM doesn't have blutooth)

-a bluetooth assistant, has common function of other bluetooth assistants and has extra function like plot the data
+A functional bluetooth assistant which has common function of other bluetooth assistants and extra function like plot.

 tip: base on bluetooth 4.0 and above